You need at least npm@5 (bundled with node 8) because of its

 <project-path>/helios, choosing among using your own fork / using the stock version:

 git clone email@example.com:<your username>/helios.git ../heliosto use your own fork, or

 cd ../helios && npm install && cd ../amber.

 Now you should be able to start Amber devlopment page at

-If you think Amber is not working as expected, You can start by asking on gitter room, IRC or the Mailinglist.
+If you think Amber is not working as expected, You can start by asking on rocket chat or the Mailinglist.
 Please make sure that you have first checked the following guides: